chokevin8/chokevin8.github.io/_posts/2023-08-15-stable-diffusion-part3.md

 ---
 layout: post
-title:  Latent/Stable Diffusion Fully Explained!
-(Part 3)
+title:  (Concept Review/Generative Models) Latent/Stable Diffusion Fully Explained, Part 3
 date:   2023-08-15
 description: Full derivation of ELBO in VAEs, and using that to derive training objective of latent/stable diffusion from scratch!
 tags: concept-review generative-model